naturalis/nbclassify/nbclassify/docs/scripts.rst

 these to training data files, and train and test artificial neural networks.

 This script uses a configurations file which controls how images are processed and how neural networks are trained.
-See :ref:`config-yml` for detailed information.
+See :ref:`config` for detailed information.

 This script depends on the SQLite database file with meta data for a Flickr